theo-armour/2020/lib/map/README.md

 ## To Do / Wish List

-* Enable the bitmaps and height maps to use different zoom levels - in order to have te bitmaps represent greater detail and to allow for lower resolution height maps on slower devices
+* Right-click menu
+	* Display latitude and longitude and elevation
+	* Button to go to next zoom level at that location
+* Rows, columns and height scale to location hash
+* Overlay type to location hash
+* Directly enter latitude and longitude
 * Add buildings wherever the data is available
 * Add Sun range and analemma diagrams
 * Add a Burning Man "street map" to any location and have it "decal" the terrain